idiazroncero/huesos/src/docs/05-mixins/links/03-kill-link.md

 title: kill-link($color)
 ---

-Completely overrides link style to make it appear as normal text, including decoration.
+Completely overrides link style to make it appear as normal text.

+It also deletes the decoration (by invoking `kill-link-decoration` mixin);

 `$color`defaults to `get-color(text, primary)`.